 How health professionals and primary care workers can help

-Hospitals and other health providers in east Gippsland and north east Victoria are experiencing staffing challenges due to the bushfires.
-This is expected to increase as the situation continues to evolve.
+Hospitals and other health providers in east Gippsland and north east Victoria are facing staff shortages, which are expected to increase.
 Visit the Rural Workforce Agency Victoria website to find out how you can help.

 Speeding up the process to get doctors to bushfire-affected communities

-The Department of Health has announced emergency protocols to expedite the process of getting GPs and allied health workers to bush-fire affected communities where they are needed the most.
+The Department of Health’s emergency protocols are expediting the dispatch of GPs and allied health workers to bushfire-affected communities.
 Doctors who are unrestricted in where they can work and allied health professionals can work at a new practice for up to two weeks, using their existing Medicare provider number.
-More information is available here.

 CAREinMIND™ mental health services